Day Trip to Celestun Biosphere Reserve (Mexico)

 Celestun Beach offers a laid-back atmosphere with soft sand and calm waters, to unwind after your boat tour.

-Whether you’re on a tour or exploring independently, Celestun Beach is a great place to chill out.
+Whether you’re on a tour or exploring independently, Celestun Beach is a great place to chill out, stroll along the shoreline, or hunt for shells.

 Quieter and more rugged than many of the other beaches in Yucatan, it’s perhaps not ‘Insta-worthy’, but it was very interesting to walk along.
 Every few meters we found beautiful shells and other washed-ashore treats.